AIMS & FOCUS

-The Edge Hill Corpus Research Group (EHU CRG) aims at becoming an interdisciplinary forum for academics and students who are (interested in) using corpora and corpus linguistic approaches.
+The Edge Hill Corpus Research Group (EHU CRG) was established in October 2021 by Costas Gabrielatos.
+EHU CRG aims at becoming an interdisciplinary forum for academics and students who are (interested in) using corpora and corpus linguistic approaches.
 In particular, it aims at encouraging and facilitating the use of corpus approaches at Edge Hill University.

-As corpus linguistics is essentially a methodological approach which integrates quantitative and qualitative techniques, it can be employed by academics engaged in any type of research involving the analysis of naturally-occurring or elicited language (e.g. History, Law, Linguistics, Literature, Politics, Psychology, Sociology).
-In addition. its computational and quantitative aspects make corpus linguistics relevant to academics working in Computing and Statistics.
+As corpus linguistics is essentially a methodological approach which integrates quantitative and qualitative techniques, it can be employed by academics engaged in any type of research involving the analysis of naturally-occurring or elicited language (e.g. Education, History, Law, Linguistics, Literature, Politics, Psychology, Sociology).
+Also, its computational and quantitative aspects make corpus linguistics relevant to academics working in Computing and Statistics.

-EHU CRG is open to academics and research students at Edge Hill or other universities, who are welcome to send proposals to the coordinator, Costas Gabrielatos ([email protected]).
+If you are interested in presenting at EHU CRG, please send an abstract to the coordinator, Costas Gabrielatos ([email protected]).
 EHU CRG will also feature invited presentations and demonstrations.

-Meetings will have a variety of formats, and will involve:
+Meetings will have a variety of foci and formats, and will involve: